Tenchi2xh/CRT/doc/thesis/chapters/a_crt.md

 # CRT

+\customfig{../res/logo/logo_small.png}{The CRT logo}{, showing commonly ray-traced primitives and an old-fashioned cathode ray tube pixelated effect.}{}{}

 This paper is about the development of **CRT**, a project done for the requirements of my Bachelor's degree at HEIG-VD, under the guidance of Prof. Pier \textsc{Donini}.

-The goal of this project was to study, design and implement an artistic conception tool for creating realistic three-dimensional images, based on a physical simulation of light and its fundamental properties (diffusion, reflection and refraction), method known as *ray tracing*, along with a custom *scripting language* used to describe scenes, that will be compiled then rendered.
+The goal of this project was to study, design and implement an artistic conception tool for creating realistic three-dimensional images, based on a physical simulation of light and its fundamental properties (diffusion, reflection and refraction), method known as *ray tracing*, along with designing a custom *scripting language* used to describe scenes, that will then be compiled then rendered.
+Additionally, a pleasant IDE-like user interface will be developed to create, edit and render ray-traced scenes.

-Ray tracing is a technique for computer optical calculations used for rendering an image or for optical studies.
-This technique involves simulating the inverse path light takes from the camera and compute the interactions of light rays with abstract primitive objects, composing a scene.
-This technique is used in the entertainment industry by Pixar and Dreamworks for animation, and by 3D artists for concept art.
+**Ray tracing** is a technique for computer optical calculations used for rendering an image or for optical studies.
+This technique involves simulating the inverse path light takes *from* the camera and compute the interactions of light rays with abstract primitive objects, composing a scene.
+This technique is used in the entertainment industry by *Pixar* and *Dreamworks* for animation, and by 3D artists for concept art.

-The project was designed to involve a lot of different computer science and general science fields: mathematics, physics, algorithms, grammar, compilation, user interfaces and object-oriented design patterns.
+The project goals were designed to involve a lot of different computer science domains and general science fields: mathematics, physics, algorithms, language grammar, compilation, user interfaces and object-oriented design patterns.

-\customfig{../res/logo/logo_small.png}{The CRT logo}{, showing commonly ray-traced primitives and an old-fashioned cathode ray tube pixelated effect.}{}{}

 ## Technologies